sawhney17/logseq-calendars-plugin/README.md

 - `template` is the text that will go on the parent block(more on the syntax below)
     - Underneath the block titled the calendar name, you will see blocks in this format
 - `Templateline` is a block indented after `template`
-- accounts are defined in the format `"AccountName": ["urlFromNextStep", "desired keyboard shortcut"], "SecondAccountName": ["urlFromNextStep", "desired keyboard shortcut"], `
+- accounts are defined in the format `"AccountName": ["urlFromNextStep", "desired keyboard shortcut"], "SecondAccountName": ["icsURL"], `
     - You can add more than 2 accounts and can name the account whatever
 - Time format can be between 12 and 24.
 The choice is regarding whether you want 24 hours time(19:00) or 12 hour time.
 (7:00 pm)

+## Getting the ICS URL
 ### Google Calendar
 1. In the website, go to your calendar
 2. Go to the settings for the specific calendar you want